LOsioChico/TechLearningPlayground/README.md

 ### Global Configuration Files ⚙️

+- `.eslintignore`: Specifies the files and directories to ignore when running ESLint. 🚫
+- `.eslintrc.json`: Configuration file for ESLint. ⚙️
 - `.gitignore`: Specifies the files and directories to ignore when committing to Git. 🙈
 - `.prettierignore`: Specifies the files and directories to ignore when running Prettier. 🧹
 - `.prettierrc`: Configuration file for Prettier. 🖌️